andersonjoseph/shotbit/README.md

 ### CLI

-To use Shotbit in CLI, run the following command in `shotbit/packages/cli`:
+To use Shotbit CLI, run the following command:

 ```
-pnpm start -i <video-file> -o <output-path>
+pnpm cli -i <video-file> -o <output-path>
 ```

 The following options are available: